Things to do this Thanksgiving weekend in Montréal

 See the city from great heights on La Grande Roue de Montréal in the Old Port.
 Even take a boat tour on the St. Lawrence River with Croisières AML and Navark.
 Or take a day trip dedicated to fall harvest activities, like apple picking, pumpkin picking and finding your way through corn mazes.

 Also in the Old Port of Montréal, climb high at the Voiles en Voiles adventure park every weekend in October, wander through the SOS Labyrinthe (dressed up for Halloween all month) or visit the Montréal Science Centre for science activities, interactive experiments and 3D IMAX films.
-And add extra adrenaline to your month at La Ronde amusement park, featuring a pumpkin festival for kids and Fright Fest weekends in October.
+And add chills and thrills to weekends in October at La Ronde amusement park, featuring a Kids Pumpkin Festival, Fright Fest and Adrenaline Nights all month long.

 Urban sights and festival fun